juliasabatel/Sharks_proyecto/README.md

 # Goals

+🧹Clean the dataset

+✂️ Maintain at least 6000 rows

 🌍 Know which are the countries with more shark deaths

-✂️ Maintain at least 6000 rows

-🧹Clean the dataset
+⚙️ Use of five cleaning techniques

 # Steps